 Marselina de Araujo Balamba (Lina Hinton)

 Barry, born in Gladstone and raised in Rockhampton, in Central Queensland, Australia, was a primary school teacher, physical education teacher, and acting Principal at Ubobo and Woorabinda (an Aboriginal community school) for 10 years.
-He came to Timor-Leste in February 2001 as a PALMS Australia volunteer and volunteered for over 6 years at Dili National University (Teaching English, (ESL)) in Ermera district (community development), and Atauro Island with the local NGO Roman Luan in a capacity building, livelihoods building, eco-tourism project.
+He came to Timor-Leste in February 2001 as a PALMS Australia volunteer and volunteered for over 6 years at Dili National University (Teaching English, (ESL)) in Ermera district (community development), and Atauro Island with the local NGO Roman Luan in a capacity building, livelihoods building, eco-tourism project as well as establishing home gardens and introducing permaculture to the local Beloi community.
 At present he is the PALMS Australia In-country manager for Australian volunteers in Timor-Leste.

 With Lina’s background in language, assisting in health and community policing, and Barry’s in education and community development through livelihood/ capacity building programs, the Lodge has evolved into a permaculture based, social enterprise and networking hub, to help deliver livelihoods and links for the Atauro community and to assist in their specific needs.